Last updated on July 23rd, 2023

 Apple’s streaming service has also been the subject of a few parodies in its short lifespan.
 YouTube’s “How It Should Have Ended” series pokes fun at Apple’s service (and other streaming services like Disney+) with Aquaman showing up (at the 2:43 mark) to excitedly proclaim “don’t forget ‘See!’
 Apple TV+, *woo!*” (Jason Momoa, who plays the Sea King in the movies, has a starring role in the Apple TV+ fantasy drama “See.”)

 Still, how well does Apple TV+ stack up against other services?
+Below is my Apple TV+ review, and whether it’s worth subscribing.

 Pros of Apple TV+